Coming of Age in the Holocaust, Coming of Age Now

 In addition to the thirteen testimonies, there are a number of teacher guides that offer discussion questions, research activity suggestions, and more resources.

 Extending the Lesson

 Each survivor story is accompanied a selection of additional resources and project suggestions, which can be completed as an extension of the online activities.
-The Project Research Questions page provides a list of potential topics to explore more about the Holocaust and World War II history.
-The Resource section, both within the story and main menu bar, contains of a variety of subject related media including books, films, websites, maps, as well as additional project suggestions.
+The Lesson Plans page provides a collection of resources and questions for teaching about the Holocaust and World War II history.